 Chris French worked with the management team to market the business and assets of KEO Films Limited for sale and secured the pre-pack administration transaction with Passion Pictures.

 The deal with Passion Pictures, and the consequent restructuring of the business, ensures that despite the significant challenges caused by COVID-19, all KEO staff jobs are secured and current productions will continue as normal.
 KEO Films will retain its bases in London and Bristol, allowing them to continue making challenging, inspiring and high-end content for a range of UK and international broadcasters.

-Jason Baker, Partner at FRP and Joint Administrator of KEO Films Limited, said: “We set out to secure the future of KEO Films and have been able to create a formidable partnership between two stand-out names in the British film industry.
+Chris French, Manager at FRP, said: “We set out to secure the future of KEO Films and have been able to create a formidable partnership between two stand-out names in the British film industry.
 We wish them all the best with the new venture as they look to create more award-winning content.”

 Nick Southgate, CEO at Passion Pictures said: “KEO Films track record in strong factual content is unrivalled.
 We’re delighted to welcome them as part of the Passion Pictures family and look forward to working with such a creative company, supporting their success and future growth.”

 Andrew Palmer, CCO at KEO Films added: “Passion Pictures is the perfect partner to support our ambitions in growing our portfolio of documentary and factual features programmes.
 For our valued and hard-working team, this means we can continue to deliver high quality programming for a range of UK and international broadcasters, and also now accelerate our ambitions to make more quality content for a wider audience.”